f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 That's it.

-Of course to run a fresh OS installation we need its ISO file.
-If it is the first time we run this VM Vagrant has to download it.
-From where? it's configured with a property in the Vagrantfile and we are going to have a look to it soon, but now let's continue to play with the just launched VM.
+Of course to run a fresh OS installation **we need its image**..

+If it is the first time we run this VM Vagrant has to download the image from the hasicorp repositories and it would require few minutes, depending on your available bandwidth.

-you can log in in 2 different way:
+But let's continue to play with the VM we've launched: you can log in on it in 2 different ways:

-Simply with
+Simply typing *vagrant ssh*

 ~~~~~~~~~~~~~~~~
 #/home/fds/work/code$ vagrant ssh